 Situated in Muizenberg but always on the move, this project is about teaching children the value of health, the environment and life skills by creating unique educational programmes for local schools centered around practical learning.
 They are currently teaching yoga, organic gardening, and environmental awareness to over 3 500 children and 300 teachers, and also have a number of clubs and extra-mural activities available for after hours, such as the hiking and eco-warrior clubs.
 It’s a truly uplifting initiative, turning both free time and everyday schooling environments into fun, interactive and exciting ways to learn.

-How to help There are programmes available for international and local volunteers, which include leading or assisting the after-school clubs, assisting with organic vegetable gardening, worm-farming, yoga, life skills and enviro outings during school hours; helping out with the holiday programme during school holidays; or joining the hiking club that takes place twice a week on Saturdays.
+How to help Programmes available include: leading or assisting the after-school clubs, assisting with organic vegetable gardening, worm-farming, yoga, life skills and environmental outings during school hours; helping out with the holiday programme during school holidays; or joining the hiking club that takes place twice a week on Saturdays.

 Where to find it 156 Main Road, Muizenberg, Cape Town